CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Introduction

 \section{Introduction}

-Recent advances in Earth observation technologies have led to a rapid growth in the availability of remote sensing (RS) data, marked by increasing volume, diversity, and temporal resolution \citep{vivone2024deep,zhang2022progress}.
+\IEEEPARstart{R}{ecent} advances in Earth observation technologies have led to a rapid growth in the availability of remote sensing (RS) data, marked by increasing volume, diversity, and temporal resolution \cite{vivone2024deep,zhang2022progress}.
 While this data surge offers transformative opportunities for applications such as environmental monitoring and disaster response, it also highlights the limitations of traditional RS analysis pipelines.
-These conventional methods--largely dependent on manually crafted workflows designed by domain experts--struggle with inefficiency, high labor demands, and limited scalability, creating a critical bottleneck to timely and automated extraction of actionable intelligence from large and complex datasets \citep{zhang2019remotely,zhang2025core}.
+These conventional methods largely dependent on manually crafted workflows designed by domain experts, therefore struggling with inefficiency, high labor demands, and limited scalability, which creates a critical bottleneck to timely and automated extraction of actionable intelligence from large and complex datasets \cite{zhang2019remotely,zhang2025core}.

-In parallel, breakthroughs in Artificial Intelligence (AI)--driven by the rise of LLMs--have introduced the AI Agent as a transformative operational paradigm.
+In parallel, breakthroughs in Artificial Intelligence (AI), driven by the rise of large language models (LLMs), have introduced the AI Agent as a transformative operational paradigm.
 AI agents possess the ability to interpret high-level tasks, plan and execute multi-step workflows, dynamically invoke specialized tools, and perform self-correction.
-These capabilities enable the seamless integration of previously disjointed, human-dependent processes into coherent, automated pipelines.
-This paradigm shift from human-driven methodologies to machine-autonomous operations opens a new pathway toward realizing the next generation of autonomous Earth observation systems \citep{li2025segearth}.
+These capabilities enable the seamless integration of previously disjointed, human-dependent processes into coherent and automated pipelines.
+This paradigm shift from human-driven methodologies to machine-autonomous operations opens a new pathway toward realizing the next generation of autonomous Earth observation systems \cite{li2025segearth}.